 Certain derivative instruments contain provisions that require us to post additional collateral upon the occurrence of a specified credit risk-related event.
 These events, which are defined by existing derivative contracts, are downgrades in the credit rating of AgriBank or if the Farm Credit System is no longer considered a Federally Chartered Instrumentality of the United States.
-The fair value of all derivative instruments with credit-risk-related contingent features that were in a liability position at December 31, 2019 and any collateral that we may be required to post related to these derivatives was \$76.2 million.
-In the event that we are downgraded, a tiered collateral posting would be activated which may require us to post collateral of up to \$30.8 million.
+The fair value of all derivative instruments with credit-risk-related contingent features that were in a liability position at December 31, 2018 was \$11.3 million.
+In the event that we are downgraded, a tiered collateral posting would be activated which may require us to post collateral of up to \$6.0 million.